AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part3.md

 ### Debugging tips:

-- Use the devtools to inspect the HTML, and do a find on `add-on-iframe-slot` element to find the add-on code more quickly.
+- Use the devtools to inspect the HTML, and search for the `add-on-iframe-slot` element to find the add-on specific code more quickly.
 - From the devtools, click into the stylesheets to see what variables are available for use more quickly along with their values.
 - Dig into the `node_modules/@spectrum-web-components` folder and view the component details to help better understand why an issue might be happening.
 - Use the [API tab in the component reference](https://opensource.adobe.com/spectrum-web-components/components/slider/api/) or the Storybook to locate the supported events details.